GMS6804-master/bioconductor-microbiome/bioconductor_microbiome.md

 # Overview
 Here we walk through computing microbial alpha diversity using the microbiome/phyloseq packages.
 We will start from the OTU tables, complete some exploratory analysis, compute alpha diversity and visually explore the results.

-In the examples below, `$` indicates the command line prompt within the container.
+- In the examples below, `$` indicates the command line prompt within the container.

+- In the example below you will need to export figures using CLI.
+I have provided an example using a function called png(file="file_name.png") that comes before the plotting function and the dev.off() directly after the plotting function.

 <!-- blank line -->
 ----